 Transient electromagnetic (TEM) and gravity surveys were conducted in Katwe geothermal prospect.
-The results of the geophysical surveys (Gíslason et al., 2005) indicate the existence of two lowresistivity anomalies (Figure 3).
+The results of the geophysical surveys (Gislason, et al., 2005) indicate the existence of two low resistivity anomalies (Figure 4).
 The first one is located around Lake Katwe and the second stretches from Lake Kitagata to Lake Kikorongo.
-The gravity data agrees with the TEM resistivity data and indicates that the low-resistivity anomalous areas are controlled by a N-S fault east of Lake Katwe and a NNE-SSW fault in the Lake Kitagata - Lake Kikorongo area (Figure 3).
+The gravity data agrees with the TEM resistivity anomalous areas are controlled by a N-S fault east of Lake Katwe and a NNE-SSW fault in the Lake Kitagata - Lake Kikorongo area (Figure 4).